Deutsch: Sumpf / Español: Pantano / Português: Pântano / Français: Marais / Italiano: Palude

 • Eco-Tourism: Swamps are key destinations for travellers interested in biodiversity and sustainable travel experiences.

-• Wildlife Safaris: Swamps often host endangered species, making them hotspots for wildlife observation.
+• Wildlife Safaris: Swamps often Host endangered species, making them hotspots for wildlife observation.

 • Adventure Tourism: Activities like kayaking, canoeing, and airboat rides allow for close interaction with swamp environments.